pytask-dev/pytask-stata/README.rst

     sysuse auto, clear
     save "`produces'"

-Note that this solution only works if your current working directory is the same as the directory where the task file lives.
-It is because Stata does not swap directories.
+The relative path inside the do-file works only because the current working directory switches to the directory of the do-file before the task is executed.
 To make the task independent from the current working directory, pass the full path as an command line argument.
 Here is an example.

 .. code-block:: python